 If you have completed your family, then hysterectomy may be the right choice for you.
 Fibroids are the commonest reason for a woman choosing a hysterectomy.

 Hysterectomy has less blood loss at operation, is a shorter operation, is less painful afterwards, fewer complications and a shorter hospital stay (2-3 days) than myomectomy.

 A needle is inserted into the groin (femoral) artery, through an area of skin that has been locally anaesthetised.
-A plastic catheter (tube) is inserted down the centre of the needle and threaded through the arteries to reach the uterine arteries.
-Tiny particles of plastic are injected which block the uterine arteries and deprive the fibroids of their blood supply, so that they shrink.
+A plastic tube (cannula) is inserted down the centre of the needle and threaded through to reach the uterine artery.
+Tiny particles of plastic are injected which block the uterine artery and deprive the fibroid(s) of their blood supply, so that they shrink.